aws-samples/serverless-patterns/cfn-custom-resource-s3-create/README.md

-# Amazon API Gateway HTTP API to AWS Lambda
+# AWS Lambda to Amazon S3 via a CloudFormation Custom Resource

 This pattern creates an Amazon S3 object by using an AWS CloudFormation custom resource and an AWS Lambda function.